 Common social acts like “crying” and even “yawning” are strongly empathetic.

 Here’s an example: you’re out with your friends and one of them yawns.
 Soon the rest of you are doing it, not even knowing why.

 - The act of yawning delivers oxygen to the brain, but it’s also an empathetic behavior that’s shared among those who have a close bond.

 - Crying, in its own right, is an act that serves to unite people and alert them to the fact that something is happening.

 Nevertheless, this is not always easy.
-Sometimes you might be afraid, or you just don’t have the right person to be able to comfort you without judgment.
+Sometimes you might be afraid or you just don’t have the right person to comfort you without judgment.

 Regardless, crying is something that is necessary from time to time, and it characterizes humans as a species.
 Every bodily function we have exists for a reason, so holding back your tears is not natural.

 If you always try to hide your tears, negative emotions will only continue to build up.

 Make use of your tears and the relief they bring.
 Come to terms with your pain and accept the importance crying has in your mental and physical health; release those sobs; let your voice break with each spasm and then heave a long sigh.